Text: Omid Tavallai

-But rising above the Parisian sport of complaining sans cesse, there are people doing something about it.
-Among them are the passionate staff behind Coutume, a roastery and café ready to buck the Parisian tradition of substandard coffee, which finds itself in the highly traditional 7th arrondissement.
+This renaissance has a lot to do with the people who took it upon themselves to rise above the Parisian sport of complaining sans cesse, and do something about it.
+Among them are the passionate staff behind Coutume, a roastery and café that bucked the Parisian tradition of substandard coffee, itself in the highly traditional 7th arrondissement.
 An unlikely spot for such a mission, perhaps?

 “We didn’t choose the 7th expressly,” explains co-founder Tom Clark.
 (Full disclosure: Tom does work with VINGT Paris’ real estate operation.)
 “It just happened.
 It’s a beautiful community, though, it’s very tight.
 Within a week of opening we had regulars that come every day, twice a day.
-But we do have to be careful because we’re quite different and unique and young, and maybe scary for some people who are used to having things done in a certain way, decoration being done in a certain way…”
+But we did have to be careful because we were quite different and unique and young, and maybe scary for some people who were used to having things done in a certain way, decoration being done in a certain way…”

-“They still come in every day and ask ‘When is the painting going to be finished?’ or ‘What color are you going to choose?’” adds co-founder and master roaster Antoine Netien, pointing out the purposely unvarnished walls.
+“They came in every day and asked ‘When is the painting going to be finished?’ or ‘What color are you going to choose?’” adds co-founder and master roaster Antoine Netien, pointing out the purposely unvarnished walls.
 “The French are more accustomed to things that are more hidden.
 Our open motif is very American.
 You can see everything happening.”

 “There is a concept, yes.
 It’s a mix between expertise – we call it a laboratory space, everything is very measured and careful, the weight of the coffee, the temperature of the water – and comfort.
 There’s a typical parquet floor, high ceilings,” Antoine says.